opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_8/report.md

 26     This approach has been applied in a number of cases.
 In _UMU v UMT and another appeal_ , the parties were married for 22 years.
 Although the Wife worked for a number of years, her monthly income was only $650 to $900, a sum so low that she was unable to make any direct financial contribution to the acquisition of matrimonial assets.
 In the circumstances, the High Court recognised that the husband was the primary breadwinner and the wife a primary homemaker, which resulted in the wife receiving 45% of the assets (before taking into account an adverse inference drawn against the husband).
 Another similar case is _UKA v UKB_ , where the parties were married for almost 28 years.
 The husband’s contributions were “very substantial in the breadwinning role”, in building and running a company which was the source of the family’s wealth.
 Conversely, the wife’s most substantial contributions were in homemaking, largely in raising four children.
 And while the Wife helped out in the company and the Husband also spent time with the children, the High Court found that the marriage “was an equal partnership of different efforts and should be recognised as such in the division of assets”, and ordered that the assets be divided equally.

 27     In my judgment, the present case involves a quintessential long single income marriage.
 The Parties were married for 39 years before they started leading separate lives: \[2\] above.
 The Wife was a homemaker throughout the entire marriage.
 The Husband’s career took him to many countries: between 1973 and 1980, he was posted to Indonesia, Africa and the United States of America.
 The Wife followed him overseas, where the children spent their initial years.
 I recognise that it was not easy for the Wife to care for young children, especially when the family was living in Khartoum, Sudan from 1975 to 1978, when the daughters were still babies.
 There, the family experienced times of food and petrol shortages.
-As the Husband accepted, it was a difficult posting which he contemplated abandoning when he first arrived.[\[note: 11\]](#Ftn_11) I also note that that was before a time where one could easily communicate across borders with smart devices and social media.
+As the Husband accepted, it was a difficult posting which he contemplated abandoning when he first arrived.[^11] I also note that that was before a time where one could easily communicate across borders with smart devices and social media.
 Thus, the Wife’s efforts in caring for the family, particularly in the early years of the marriage, were substantial.
 This was all the more the case as she did not always have domestic help.
 On the other hand, I accept that the Husband played his part at home whenever he could.
 However, the reality was that a substantial proportion of time was spent on his career.
 Nevertheless, it was through his efforts that the Parties were able to amass more than $7 million worth of assets.

 28     Although each party attempted to accentuate their contributions while downplaying that of the other party, this marriage is in my judgment “an equal partnership of different efforts”.
 Applying the approach in _TNL v TNK_, I am of the view that the pool of assets should be divided equally.
 Each party is therefore entitled to $3,609,234.30 worth of assets.

 ### Adverse inference

 29     The Wife appears to suggest on affidavit that the Husband’s belated disclosure of certain assets shows that he had failed to make full and frank disclosure of his assets.
-She also suggests that the Husband may be earning undeclared income.[\[note: 12\]](#Ftn_12) However, she did not request this court to draw an adverse inference against the Husband in her written submissions or at the hearing before me.
+She also suggests that the Husband may be earning undeclared income.[^12] However, she did not request this court to draw an adverse inference against the Husband in her written submissions or at the hearing before me.

 30     In any event, I would have declined to do so.
 Mere suspicion is not enough to ground an adverse inference: _BOR v BOS and another appeal_ at \[75\].
 Belated disclosures alone are also insufficient, because “parties to a functioning marriage do not keep records of their transactions with a view to building a case should a divorce occur”: _TXW v TXX_ at \[46\].